 Welcome to The Trailhead.
 The trails lead in lots of directions from here.

 I’m a writer and musician living in Austin, Texas.
-I’m a writer and editor by profession, a husband, and a dad to three boys, which occupies most of my time.
+I’m a writer and editor by profession, a husband, and a dad to three sons, which occupies most of my time.
 With whatever’s left over, I enjoy writing, mostly nonfiction.
 I’ve written nine books to date and written four screenplays, one of which I produced as an indie film with a friend.

 My interests are an eclectic mix of the natural — hiking and outdoorsmanship — the preternatural — investigating the world’s many astonishing and persistent mysteries, such as UFOs, lost civilizations, and, especially, the sasquatch — and the supernatural — the life and growth of the spirit, the afterlife, the existence of worlds beyond our own, and love.

 I’m drawn to exploring the ways these three worlds intersect, act on one another, and mirror each other.
-My first book, The Hull, the Sail, and the Rudder, uses my experience building and sailing my little wooden boat as a metaphor for the three-fold nature of human life: the body, mind, and soul.
+My first book, The Hull, the Sail, and the Rudder, uses my experience building and sailing a little wooden boat as a metaphor for the three-fold nature of human life: the body, mind, and soul.
 Another book on spirituality, The Tree, is an extended simile looking at the many ways trees reflect the human spirit in the natural world.
 I’m a Baha’i, and I spend as much time as I can writing and speaking to others about the Baha’i Faith.
 As a Baha’i, I believe the principles of this new global religion (many of which are common to others) are what will unify and ultimately save human civilization.

 Likewise, I’m fascinated by the many parallels between seekers of truth in the preternatural world (UFO investigators, bigfoot researchers) and seekers of truth in the spiritual/religious world: Both require belief in things that exist outside our everyday frame of reference; both require patience and steadfastness in the face of ridicule; both are fraught with misunderstanding; both evince great earnestness by the majority; and both are prone to occasional poisoning by the fraud of a few.
 I take a deep dive into this in my 2017 memoir Monster Hike, published by Anomalist Books.